mikekeke/voting-dapp/README.md

 ### Codebase

 The [root directory](./voting) of Contract on-chain and backend has own Makefile.
-Commands there allow to build contracts, test them both with Odra-mock and Casper VMs, build and run query service, deploy contract via `livenet` feature and run E2E test.
+Commands there allow to build contracts, test them both with Odra-mock and Casper VMs, build and run query service, deploy contract via Odra `livenet` feature and run E2E test.
 There will be more details on deployment in [Deploying the project section](#deploying-the-project).

 Currently contract does not use any Events.